BroadbandForum/usp-test/01-messages-and-path-names.md

 ### Test Metrics

-1. The EUT's sends a GetResp.
+1. The EUT sends a GetResp.

-2. The GetResp contains two req_path_results elements.
-The requested_path_results have no errors.
-Each contains a single resolved_path_results element.
-One resolved_path_result element contains a requested_path equal to 'Device.LocalAgent.EndpointID', a single resolved_path equal to 'Device.LocalAgent.', and a single result_params element with a key of 'EndpointID' and a value equal to the EUT's EndpointID.
-The other resolved_path_result element contains a requested_path equal to 'Device.LocalAgent.SoftwareVersion', a single resolved_path equal to 'Device.LocalAgent.', and a single result_params element with a key of 'SoftwareVersion' with a valid value.
+2. The GetResp contains two `req_path_results` elements.
+The `requested_path_results` have no errors.
+Each contains a single `resolved_path_results` element.
+One `resolved_path_result` element contains a `requested_path` equal to 'Device.LocalAgent.EndpointID', a single `resolved_path` equal to 'Device.LocalAgent.', and a single `result_params` element with a key of 'EndpointID' and a value equal to the EUT EndpointID.
+The other `resolved_path_result` element contains a `requested_path` equal to 'Device.LocalAgent.SoftwareVersion', a single `resolved_path` equal to 'Device.LocalAgent.', and a single `result_params` element with a key of 'SoftwareVersion' with a valid value.

 ## 1.38 Get message with multiple full parameter paths, different objects